Skip to content

 Agents

 Lineup uses specialized subagents for different stages of the pipeline.
-Each agent has a specific role, a curated set of tools, and a model chosen to balance cost and capability.
+Each agent has a specific role, a curated set of tools, and a model selected dynamically based on task complexity.

 Agent roles